getify/eslint-plugin-proper-arrows/README.md

 users.map(v => v * 2);
 ```

-In this statement, the parameter length is below the minimum threshold.
+In this statement, the parameter length of `v` is below the minimum threshold.

 #### Rule `"params"` Configuration: `"allowed"`

-To configure this rule mode (default: `[]`):
+To configure named exceptions to the main three rule modes (default: `[]`):

 ```json
 "@getify/proper-arrows/params": [ "error", { "allowed": [ "e", "err" ], "trivial": false } ]
 ```

-This exception list prevents any named parameter from being reported as an error by any of this **proper-arrows**/*params* rule's modes.
+This exception list prevents any listed parameter from being reported as an error by any of this **proper-arrows**/*params* rule's modes.

 For example: